Âu Lạc: Collapse

 Zhong Shi had Mỵ Châu showed him the crossbow, at which point he secretly changed its trigger, rendering it useless.
 He then asked to return to his father, who thereupon launched a fresh attack on Âu Lạc and this time defeated King An Dương.
 The turtle then told the King about his daughter's betrayal and killed his daughter for her treachery before going into the watery realm.
 It is possible that the magical crossbow may have been a type of new model army under Cao Thông's command that was influenced by the technologies and innovations from the Warring States.

 Zhao Tuo then incorporated the regions into Nanyue but left the indigenous chiefs controlling the population.
 This was the first time the region formed part of a polity headed by a Chinese ruler.
 Zhao Tuo sent two officials to supervise the Âu Lạc lords, one in the Red River Delta, named Giao Chỉ, and one in the Mã and Cả River, named Cửu Chân.
 Their chief interest seemed to be trade; and their influence was limited outside one or two outposts.
 Local society remained unchanged.

-In 111 BCE, the Han dynasty conquered Nanyue and ruled it for the next several hundred years.
-Just as under Nanyue, power was in the hands of local lords.
+In 111 BCE, a militarily powerful Han dynasty conquered Nanyue and ruled it for the next several hundred years.
+Just as under Nanyue, political power was in the hands of local lords.
 "Seals and ribbons" were bestowed upon these local leaders as their status symbol, in return, they paid "tribute to a suzerain" but the Han officials considered this as "taxes".
 Indigenous ways of life and ruling class did not experience significant Sinitic impact into the first century C.E.
-It was not until the fourth decade of the first century C.E. that the Han imposed more direct rule and stepped up efforts at Sinicization.
+It was not until the fourth decade of the first century C.E. that the Han government imposed more direct rule and ramped up efforts at sinicization.
 The Han fully consolidated their control, replacing the loose tribute system by a full Han administration and ruling the region directly as provinces.
-Before that, while "some form of nominal northern hegemony was installed", there was no evidence that any Chinese-style enterprise controlled the region during the second or first centuries BCE as certain historical accounts are relatively Sinocentric and misleading as to the nature of Proto-Vietnamese society before the "real, later imposition of full Chinese power".
+Before that, while "some form of nominal northern hegemony was installed", there was no evidence that any Chinese-style enterprise controlled the region during the second or first centuries BCE as certain historical accounts are relatively Sinocentric and misleading as to the nature of Proto-Vietnamese society before the "real, later imposition of full Chinese power."